Phú Thọ province: Economy

 The French agency Agence Française de Développement (AFD) are active in the province and have financed a tea production development program for villages in eight of the province's districts and aims contribute to the economic development of rural populations and improve their living conditions.
 Under AFD investment (8.5 million euro grant from France), some 3000 ha of new plantations will be created and existing plantations will be improved in yields and efficiency.
 3000 families were expected to benefit from this project.
-The project has also facilitated improvements in infrastructure in some 115 km of existing routes.
+The project has facilitated improvements in infrastructure in some 115 km of existing routes.

 The Vietnamese government had a development strategy for the 2001–10, aiming to improve the output and income of the provincial economy, aiming to double its GDP, increase exports fourfold and strengthen the socialist market economy.
 Some of the relevant economics statistics related the agriculture and industries sectors are given below.
 As against the national figure of 273 Agriculture, Forestry and Fishery cooperatives there are 100 cooperatives, of which 96 are agricultural cooperatives and three are fisheries cooperatives.
 The number of cooperatives is 100 as against 7592 cooperatives in the country.
-There are only 192 farms (last reported in 2002) as against the national number of 120,699.
+There are 192 farms (last reported in 2002) as against the national number of 120,699.

 The output value of agriculture produce at constant 1994 prices in the province was 1686.6 billion đồngs against the national value of 156,681.9 billion dongs.
 The province produced 280,300 tonnes of cereals as against the national production of 421.3 million tonnes.

 The per capita production of cereals in the district was 308.7 kg as against the national figure of 501.8 kg in 2007.
 The province is also known for its grapefruit, palm oil, rice and cassava; freshwater fish are caught in the Red River.
 In 2007, the industrial output of the province was 11705.1 billion dongs against the national output of 1.47 million billion dongs.